dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

         the value.

-      - If you have defined a minimum maximum value range for the field and you enter a value that is outside this range, you'll get a pop-up message that says the value is out of range.
+      - If you have defined a minimum maximum value range for the field and you enter a value that is outside this range, you will get a pop-up message that says the value is out of range.
 The field will be coloured red until you have corrected the value.